tttapa/Control-Surface/doxygen/pages/MIDI.md

 }
 ```

-The number of pipes that the factory can produce is specified between angled
+The number of pipes that the factory can produce is specified between angle
 brackets (`<>`).
 If you try to use more pipes than specified, you will get an
 error at run time, which is indicated by a blinking on-board LED.